Ipstenu/dreamobjects/readme.txt

 That runs an immediate backup and is great if you're going to, say, upgrade WP.
 Then you backup, upgrade your site, and everything is happy!

 = Errors =
+<strong>Can I see a log of what happens?</strong>

+You can enable logging on the main DreamObjects screen.
+This is intended to be temporary (i.e. for debugging weird issues) rather than something you leave on forever.
+If you turn off logging, the log wipes itself for your protection.

 <strong>What's this <code>S3::listBuckets()</code> error?</strong>

 Any time you see an error like this, it means the plugin can't talk to your DreamObjects buckets: